AlexMachin1997/Food-Allergy-Mobile-Application/README.md

 * Dependency installation
     * Issue `npm install` to install all dependencies with NPM
-    * Issue 'yarn install' to install all dependencies with yarn (Requires yarn to be configured)
+    * Issue `yarn install` to install all dependencies with yarn (Requires yarn to be configured)

 * Development enviroment variables setup:
     * Create keys_dev.js within the keys directory